 benefits of mental health training

 Data collected from different studies

+Burnout

+To be filled out

 “Boreout” / Staying focused

-Mentioning the “boreout” syndrome, and the risks of having little to focus on at the same time.
+Mentioning the “boreout” syndrome, and the risks of VTS personnel having too little to focus on at the same time.
 It’s the opposite of stress, but it can lead to the same thing.
 Finnish link

 study made in Korea ~10 years ago, more stressful to have close to zero traffic, in comparison to having a lot of traffic.

-Mention the specific situation where the finds him/herself in a situation that does not “give enough”, this will not automatically lead to a “boreout”.
-It’s a risk if the not interested in their work, and if they don’t find it fulfilling, it will affect the result.
+Mention the specific situation where the VTS personnel finds him/herself in a situation that does not “give enough”, this will not automatically lead to a “boreout”.
+It’s a risk if the VTS Personnel is not interested in their work, and if they don’t find it fulfilling, it will affect the result.
 The end-result of this might be the “boreout”, where you lose the worker / where the worker will lose interest in the job.

 resources available

-Most common used methos globally, links/mentioning?
+Most common used methods globally, links/mentioning?

+This section should focus on the resources available, not the “help available” (Part B will focus on ways to address help).
+Try to find different links to organizations who raise awareness, different themes etc.

-How to stress and trauma
+How to raise awareness of stress and trauma

-Things that can be done
+Tips for different organizations on how to speak about this topic, and how to handle it within their organization.
+It might be good to list positive outcomes by doing it.

+Add in: There will be stress, there is no way out of it.
+But the idea is to handle it.

+Needs a better header

 Mention the small elements that contribute in a positive manner to this; focusing on working equipment, working in a dark space vs light space, having chairs/tables etc that are ergonomic.
 Environment of the worker -> Terveystalo checks this in Finland, try to see if there is any information available on this.

+Themes for different months; this month we talk about “mental health” for etc -> the company wants to discuss it, and the idea is to have the personnel to talk about different topics (and to address them), perhaps providing good ideas / items to improve.

+Ways to prepare your personnel on the topic; make them aware of what can happen (“lessons learned”), to talk about it beforehand.

 Relationships & influences on working with different organisations etc. (for example VTS vs. Pilots / VTS vs. Ports / VTS vs. Vessels).
-Try to different socioeconomical differences (does salaries have an effect?)
+Try to investigate different socioeconomical differences (does salaries have an effect?)

 abbreviations

+ASD Acute stress disorder

 NGO non-governmental organization

+PSNS parasympathetic nervous system

+PTSD Post-traumatic stress syndrome

 VTS Vessel Traffic Services